Minagoroshi/LuvFramework/README.md

 ## Contributing
 Any contributions are welcome!
 Feel free to fork and submit pull requests.
 Please make sure to follow our [Guidelines](CONTRIBUTING.md)

+I have a VERY busy lifestyle with a fulltime job, and college.
+Any help at all would be very appreciated, if you would like to be part of the team and become a collaborator please message me on discord 'tawp#0001' depending on the ammount of effort put in I may even offer payment, but don't expect a job out of it.

 ## Disclaimer
 This software is distributed in the hope that it will be useful, the usage of this software is at your own risk.